roeybiran/personal-website/src/content/apps/finbar/index.md

   releaseDate: 2022-11-12
   platform: macOS
   cask: finbar
-  purchasePolicy: One time purchase, no in–app purchases.
-Valid for 2 Macs.
+  purchasePolicy: "One time purchase, no in–app purchases.
+Valid for 2 Macs."
 reviews:
   [
     {